Career perspectives

 Post-master opportunities

-Instead of pursuing a professional career right away after obtaining your Master’s degree, you can also opt for a more academically oriented career, by pursuing a PhD or EngD.
+Instead of pursuing a professional career right away after obtaining your Master’s degree, you can opt for a more academically oriented career, by pursuing a PhD or EngD.
 An EngD programme is more practically oriented, aligned with the direct problem-solving or design needs of the industry, whereas a PhD programme is more focused on research.
 You can follow both types of programmes at the Twente Graduate School (TGS).

 CONTINUE AS A RESEARCHER: OBTAIN A PHD